emqx/emqx-docs/en_US/durability/managing-replication.md

 ...
 ```

-### Adding Sites
+### Add Sites

-As soon as the new node is part of the cluster, it's assigned _Site ID_ and can be made a part of the durable storage.
+When a new node joins the cluster, it is assigned a *Site ID* and can be included in the durable storage.
+Some shard replica responsibilities will be transferred to the new site, which will then start replicating the data.
 ```shell
 $ emqx ctl ds join emqx_durable_storage <Site ID>
 ok
 ```

-Responsibility over some of the shard replicas will be transferred to this new site, and it will start replicating the data.

-Depending on the amount of data stored in the cluster, the process of joining a new site may take some time.
-This does not compromise availability of the durable storage, but may affect the performance of the cluster, because the data must be transferred between the sites in the background.
+Depending on the cluster's data volume, joining a new site may take some time.
+While this process does not compromise the availability of durable storage, it may temporarily affect cluster performance due to the background data transfer between sites.

-Any changes to the set of durable storage sites are durably stored as well, so that node restarts or network partitions do not affect the outcome.
-Cluster will eventually reach the desired state in a consistent manner.
+Changes to the set of durable storage sites are durably stored, ensuring that node restarts or network partitions do not affect the outcome.
+The cluster will eventually achieve the desired state consistently.

-### Removing Sites
+### Remove Sites

-Removing a site implies transferring the responsibility over the shard replicas away from the site being removed.
+Removing a site involves transferring shard replica responsibilities away from the site being removed.
+Similar to adding a site, this process can take time and resources.
 ```shell
 $ emqx ctl ds leave emqx_durable_storage <Site ID>
 ok
 ```

-This process is similar to adding a site, and may take time and resources as well.

-However, removing a site may cause the effective replication factor to drop below the configured value.
-For example, if the replication factor is 3 and one of the sites in a 3-node cluster is removed, the replication factor will effectively drop to 2.
-This could be risky in a situations when the goal is to permanently replace a site, so it's recommended to add the new site first, and only then decommission the old one.
-Or, alternatively, perform both operations simultaneously.
+Removing a site can cause the effective replication factor to drop below the configured value.
+For example, if the replication factor is `3` and one site in a 3-node cluster is removed, the replication factor will effectively drop to `2`.
+To avoid this risk when permanently replacing a site, it is recommended to add a new site before decommissioning the old one or perform both operations simultaneously.

-### Assigning Sites
+### Assign Sites

-Series of changes to the set of sites holding the durable storage replicas (as in the aforementioned example) can be performed in a single operation.
+A series of changes to the set of sites holding durable storage replicas can be performed in a single operation.
 ```shell
 $ emqx ctl ds set_replicas emqx_durable_storage <Site ID 1> <Site ID 2> ...
 ```

-This will help to minimize the volume of data transferred between the sites, while at the same time ensuring that the replication factor is maintained if possible.
+This approach minimizes the volume of data transferred between sites, while ensuring that the replication factor is maintained if possible.